Your Day Begins With Sleep

-March 11 to 17, 2018 is Sleep Awareness Week, an annual event supported by the National Sleep Foundation.
-This week aims to promote the importance of good sleep to best achieve personal, family, and professional goals.
+March 11 to 17, 2018, is Sleep Awareness Week, an annual event supported by the National Sleep Foundation.
+This week aims to promote the importance of good sleep best to achieve personal, family, and professional goals.

 How much sleep do you need?

 Sleep recommendations vary by age group.
 While it is generally recommended that newborns sleep 16-18 hours per day, adults are only recommended to sleep 7-8 hours per day.
 The quality of sleep you receive is also important.
 Frequent interruptions during sleep may lead to not getting enough hours of certain stages of sleep.
 If you often wake up feeling tired or have trouble focusing or staying awake during the day, you may not be receiving enough quality sleep.

 How are your sleeping patterns affecting your health?

 A lack of quality sleep can be detrimental to your overall health.
 It may affect your performance and mood, potentially making you irritable, depressed, or anxious.
 Not getting enough sleep has also been found to affect your physical health, causing an increased risk of heart disease, stroke, kidney disease, obesity, and type 2 diabetes.

 What are some lifestyle changes you can make to improve sleep habits?

 - Develop a sleep schedule and stick to it

 - Avoid large meals and beverages late at night

 - Limit naps and avoid afternoon naps